How to Clean Powder Coated Metal: A Practical, Engineering‑Based Guide for Overseas Wholesale Buyers

 Effective preparation prevents accidental damage:

-• Use a soft brush to dislodge dust in corners.
+• Use a soft brush to clean corners and crevices.

-• Clean in shaded conditions for best results.
+• Perform cleaning in shaded areas for consistent results.

 These steps ensure cleaning agents work uniformly and reduce streaking.